CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    CONF_VERSION = "1.0.0"

 .. note::
-   We are moving the definition of ``POMODORO_DEFAULT`` from the ``widgets.py`` file to the ``conf.py`` file, as we now have a dedicated place for the default configuration values.
+   We are moving the definition of ``POMODORO_DEFAULT`` from the ``widgets.py`` file to the ``conf.py`` file, as we now have a dedicated place for default configuration values.

 Building the configuration page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, we need to build the page that will appear in the preferences window.
+Now, we need to build the page that will appear in the Preferences window.

 The final version in which we build the page will be called ``CONFPAGE`` and it is related to the ``confpage.py`` file.